mystica-l/flappy-bird-machine-learning/README.md

 pip install pygame
 ```
 Step 3: Download and unzip the code
-Step 4: Navigate to the folder with the code an drun
+Step 4: Navigate to the folder with the code and run
 ```bash
 python main.py
 ```